openaps/docs/docs/docs/While You Wait For Gear/nightscout-setup.md

 <tbody>
 <tr>
 <th>API_SECRET</th>
 <td>Create your own API_SECRET.
 This is like the password to your NS site.
 Please write it down somewhere safe or commit it to memory, you will be using it in the future.
-It needs to be at least 12 characters long and should NOT use the `@` symbol.</td>
+It needs to be at least 12 characters long and should NOT use the `@` or `&` symbols.</td>
 </tr>
 <tr>
 <th>AUTH_DEFAULT_ROLES</th>